chellej80/Embarr-Equestrian-Testimonials/README.md

 # Deployment

-The site was deployed to Heroku.
+The site was first developed in Github (Repository created using the Code Institute Template) and tested there locally before deploying to Heroku:

 The steps to deploy are as follows: